winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 The UI will show:

 1. PR branches are deployed to preview environments.
-2. `main` branch is deployed to a production environment.
+2. `main` branch is deployed to a production environment on top of cloudlet platform.

 ## Preview flow